top of page

 Directions:

-1. Add dried oregano and extra virgin olive oil to the mason jar and close it.
+Step 1: Add dried oregano and extra virgin olive oil to the mason jar and close it.

 Usage & Storage: 20-30 drops (1/4-1/2 tsp.) as needed for 10 consecutive days.
-When stored in a cool, dark place, such as a cabinet, it will last between 6-12 months.
+When stored in a cool, dark place, such as a cabinet, it lasts 6-12 months.

-Note: Much like mainstream antibiotics, oil of oregano will target both the good and bad bacteria, so it is important to take probiotics during the duration of an oil of oregano course.
+Note: Much like mainstream antibiotics, oil of oregano will target both the good and bad bacteria, so it is important to take probiotics during an oil of oregano course.
 Probiotics should not be taken simultaneously, but at least 1-2 hours after taking oil of oregano.
 To learn more about probiotics, check out my blog, The Importance of Probiotics.

 What's your go-to natural antibiotic?